 Diabetes UK also encourages all volunteers to participate in relevant training and development opportunities where appropriate to their volunteering role.

-Diabetes UK does not expect any volunteer to be out of pocket when participating in a Diabetes UK activity or representing Diabetes UK, and therefore we are committed to ensuring that reasonable and agreed expenses should be met, eg lunch and travel.
+Diabetes UK does not expect any volunteer to be out of pocket when participating in a Diabetes UK activity or representing Diabetes UK, and therefore we are committed to ensuring that reasonable and agreed expenses should be met, for example lunch and travel costs.